 Stats show that the 25-year-old has hit a top speed of 31 km/h in the Premier League this season, and that was set during a match against Crystal Palace.

-Wan Bissaka made an excellent covering tackle to ensure that United could hold on to a point against Crystal Palace, as he stopped Wilfred Zaha from stealing a win for the Eagles.
+Wan-Bissaka made an excellent covering tackle to ensure that United could hold on to a point against Crystal Palace, as he stopped Wilfred Zaha from stealing a win for the Eagles.

-Despite his excellent ability to make recovery tackles, Wan Bissaka’s long-term future remains up in the air.
+Despite his excellent ability to make recovery tackles, Wan-Bissaka’s long-term future remains up in the air.
 His run of form following the World Cup ensured that he was given a second opportunity by Erik ten Hag, but the former Palace right-back may be on the move again in the summer.

-Ronaldo Nazario- Hard to say:
+Ronaldo Nazario- Hard to say

 There were few more exciting sights in football than watching Ronaldo go on his crazy runs for Brazil.
-The superstar forward is largely regarded as one of the greatest of all-time and during his first years at professional level, his pace was one of the key factors that set him apart from the crowd.
+The superstar forward is largely regarded as one of the greatest of all time, and during his first years at professional level, his pace was one of the key factors that set him apart from the crowd.

-Opposing defenders couldn’t deal with his raw pace, and he first exploded to international stardom when helping Brazil reach the World Cup final in 1998, before he later became one of the youngest players to win the Ballon d’Or.
+Opposing defenders couldn’t deal with his raw pace, and he first exploded to international stardom when helping Brazil reach the World Cup final in 1998 before he later became one of the youngest players to win the Ballon d’Or.

-Inter Milan agreed to pay a world record fee to sign Ronaldo in 1997, and he scored 49 goals in 68 games before recurring knee injuries forced him to miss the entirety of the 2000-01 season, before getting back fit in time to help Brazil win a fifth World Cup in 2002.
+Inter Milan agreed to pay a world record fee to sign Ronaldo in 1997, and he scored 49 goals in 68 games before recurring knee injuries forced him to miss the entirety of the 2000-01 season before getting back fit in time to help Brazil win a fifth World Cup in 2002.

-By the time that he joined Real Madrid in 2002, his pace was diminishing, but his natural attacking instincts ensured that he remained a prolific forward.
+By the time he joined Real Madrid in 2002, his pace was diminishing, but his natural attacking instincts ensured that he remained a prolific forward.
 Again, no official speed was clocked, but reports have claimed that he sprinted at 21.92 km/h during the height of his powers.

 That is the only time that we could have found a shred of evidence of his true speed, and that came from one of his friends to the national team and club, Real Madrid.

-2. Adama Traore- 23.4797532 MP/H
+2. Adama Traore- 23.4797532 MP/H (37.8 km/h)

 There are few players in world football that have offered so much but delivered so little throughout their careers than Adam Traore.

-Fastest Football player Ever
+Fastest Soccer Player Ever

-1. Cristiano Ronaldo- 24.854848 MP/H
+1. Cristiano Ronaldo- 24.854848 MP/H (40 km/h)

 However, there have been a number of players that rank highly when assessing the fastest football player in the world.
 The first of those is former Manchester United and Real Madrid star Cristiano Ronaldo.
-The Portuguese superstar remains one of the quickest players in the world despite being 37, as he clocked a top speed of 20.2 mph in a Premier League fixture against West Ham United in the 2021-22 season.
+The Portuguese superstar remains one of the quickest players in the world despite being 37, as he clocked a top speed of 40 km/h in a Premier League fixture against West Ham United in the 2021-22 season.

-Ronaldo’s pace was a trait that set himself from many of the other top stars when he first emerged in the world game, and it was a key factor in Manchester United’s game plan under Sir Alex Ferguson.
+Ronaldo’s pace was a trait that set him apart from many of the other top stars when he first emerged in the world game, and it was a key factor in Manchester United’s game plan under Sir Alex Ferguson.
 During Ronaldo’s first stint at the Theatre of Dreams, the club won the Premier League title on three occasions, the Champions League and EFL Cup.